Gloryzco/100DaysOfNodeJS/README.md

-# 100DaysOfNodeJS
+# 31DaysOfNodeJS&ExpressJS

-Welcome to my 100 Days of Code journey in Node.js and Express!
-In this challenge, I'll be dedicating the next 100 days to learning, practicing, and mastering Node.js as my third programming language.
+Welcome to my 31 Days of Code journey in Node.js and Express.JS!
+In this challenge, I'll be dedicating the next 31 days to learning, practicing, and mastering Node.js as my third programming language.
 This README will serve as a record of my progress, resources, and thoughts throughout this exciting journey.
 Day 1: [Date]

 Thoughts: